 jurisdiction and as determined by the scheme administrators, will be distributed by the Scheme Administrator as follows: UK - The Yearling Bonus will be paid to

-31 December 2013 and selected 3 year old maiden races in 2014 until the fund is expended.
+31 October 2014 and selected 3 year old maiden races in 2015 until the fund is expended.
 Selected races will be publicised in advance.
-Rest of the World –
+Rest of the World – The

-The Yearling Bonus will be paid to the Winning Owner of selected 2 year old maiden races decided in conjunction with each Relevant Horse Racing Authority
+Yearling Bonus will be paid to the Winning Owner of selected 2 year old maiden races decided in conjunction with each Relevant Horse Racing Authority run

-run between 1 March 2013 and 31 December 2013 until the fund allocated to each nation on the basis of the proportion of horses registered in the scheme is
+between 1 April 2014 and 31 October 2014 until the fund allocated to each nation on the basis of the proportion of horses registered in the scheme is expended.

 3.4 In the event of any dispute as to the status of a race, or in relation to any of these Terms and Conditions such dispute shall be referred to Arbitration.
 The

 Arbitrator shall be appointed by the Trustees and shall have all the powers provided for an Arbitrator in The Arbitration Act 1996.
 Any decisions made by the

 Arbitrator shall be final and binding on all parties.